udberg/Maze-Runner/README.md

 - Commit your changes `git commit -m 'Awesome feature'`
 - Push it `git push -u origin awesome-feature`
 - Open a pull request using this branch

+## Testing

+This project's tests were created with [Jest](https://jestjs.io/).
+Once the project's dependencies have been installed (see Setup Instructions above), Jest will be available. **However**, the Jest Command Line Interface is only available if Jest is intalled globally:

+1. Run `npm install jest --global` to make Jest globally available.

+Once again, the project includes a handy script to run those tests for you:

+2. Now you can run `npm run test` or simply `jest` to run the project's tests.

 ## Authors